What is the football creditors rule?

 When a football club from the league faces an insolvency process such as a winding up petition, the directors tend to protect themselves and place the company into administration.
 Given that, in law, administration is generally a temporary state, there must be an exit - either a sale of its shares or assets to a new buyer.
 An alternative option is to exit by a CVA.

-Players become preferential creditors and receive a payout in advance that for unsecured trade creditors.
+Players become preferential creditors and receive a pay out in advance to that for unsecured trade creditors.
 This is quite the opposite to the usual process where employees (players, in this case) are paid as non-preferential creditors, meaning trade creditors and other parties will be paid first.
-Now you can understand why there is such criticism over the rule.

 Why was the football creditors rule applied to begin with?